Springdale Social Personal and Health Education Policy

 Individual Teachers’ Planning and Reporting:

 This plan in SPHE and the curriculum documents will inform and guide teachers in their long and short term planning in SPHE.
-Each teacher will keep a Cuntas Míosúil and this will inform our progress and needs when evaluating and reviewing our progress in SPHE.
+Each teacher will keep a Cuntas Míosúil (monthly record) and this will inform our progress and needs when evaluating and reviewing our progress in SPHE.

-Training opportunities will include the following areas and this training will support an effective implementation of the SPHE programme:
+Training opportunities will include the following areas and this training will support effective implementation of the SPHE programme: